PalMassimo/AdvancedProgrammingProject/README.md

 <img src="https://github.com/PalMassimo/AdvancedProgrammingProject/blob/main/Screenshots/Bst.png" alt="binary search tree"/>
 </p>

-To compile the project move to the `C++` folder and run `make` , which will create the executable files in the `src` and in `benchmark` folders.
-The first is the main project while the other is used to test the performance of the most relevant functionalities.
+To compile the project move to the `C++` folder and run `make`, which will create the executable files, one in the `src` folder, the other in the `benchmark` folder.
+The first executable is the main project, which run the implemented functions, while the other is used to evaluate the performance of some functionalities.

 ### Functionalities

 It implements some functionalities that allow to search through and to modify its structure:

 - **insert**
      Creates a new node in the correct position, according to his key.
 Starting from the root node it goes left or right depending if the target key is smaller or greater then the current node's key and then repeats the procedure until there are no further nodes.
 At that point it appends the new node and returns an iterator pointing to it and a boolean set to true.
 If the target key already exists it returns an iterator pointing to `nullptr` and false.

 - **emplace**